Abdominal Wall Hernias

 Indications And Contraindications

-Indications for laparoscopic hernia repair over open repair may include recurrent hernias, bilateral hernias, and the need for earlier return to full activities.
+Indications for laparoscopic hernia repair over open repair may include small hernias and bilateral hernias.

-Contraindications specific to laparoscopic hernia surgery include non-reducible inguinal hernia, previous peritoneal surgery, and inability to tolerate general anesthesia.
+Contraindications specific to laparoscopic hernia surgery include non-reducible inguinal hernia and previous peritoneal surgery

 Advantages Over Open Surgery